craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 No-code tools are great, and you can accomplish a surprising amount with them.

-It can be the right choice in many situations over writing “real” code.
+It can be the right choice in many situations even over writing “real” code.

-Save the real code for projects that truly need the specialized skills of professional developers[^4].
+Save the full coding production for projects that truly need the specialized skills of professional developers[^4].
 Everyone involved will be happier.

-[^4]: And make sure they have appropriate help from designers and product folks too.
+[^4]: And make sure they have appropriate help from designers and / or product folks too as the situation requires.

 If “learning to code” seems like too much, see what you can get done with no-code tools.
 If you can learn some of the concepts, you might find a super power.
 If you are good at spreadsheets, I bet you can become good at this.